 Valproic acid may cause side effects such as nausea.
 Levetiracetam may cause side effects such as fatigue and dizziness.
 Side effects from primidone may include sedation and nausea.

-OnabotulinumtoxinA (Botox) injections may be helpful in treating various forms of myoclonus, particularly if only a single area is affected.
-Botulinum toxins block the release of a chemical messenger that triggers muscle contractions.
+OnabotulinumtoxinA (Botox) injections may help treat various forms of myoclonus, particularly if only a single area is affected.
+This treatment blocks the release of a chemical messenger that triggers muscle contractions.

-If your myoclonus symptoms are caused by a tumor or lesion in your brain or spinal cord, surgery may be an option.
+If myoclonus symptoms are caused by a tumor or lesion in the brain or spinal cord, surgery may be an option.
 People with myoclonus affecting parts of the face or ear also may benefit from surgery.

 Preparing for an appointment

-You'll probably first discuss your concerns with your primary care doctor, who may then refer you to a doctor trained in nervous system conditions (neurologist).
+You'll probably first discuss your concerns with your primary care provider.
+Your provider might then refer you to a neurologist.
+A neurologist is a specialist trained in nervous system conditions.

 What you can do